John Quincy Adams II

 John Quincy Adams II (September 22, 1833 – August 14, 1894) was an American politician who represented Quincy in the Massachusetts House of Representatives from 1866 to 1867, 1868 to 1869, 1871 to 1872, and from 1874 to 1875.

 Adams served as a colonel in the Union Army during the American Civil War under Governor John Albion Andrew of Massachusetts.
 Later in life, he left the Republican Party in 1867 for the Democratic Party.

 Early life

-John Quincy Adams II was born on September 22, 1833, in Boston, Massachusetts.
-The 2nd of 7th children born to Charles Francis Adams and Abigail Brown Brooks.
+John Quincy Adams II was born on September 22, 1833, in Boston, Massachusetts, the second of seven children born to Charles Francis Adams Sr. and Abigail Brown Adams.

-He was the paternal grandson of the 6th United States president, John Quincy Adams (his namesake), and the great-grandson of the 2nd president, John Adams.
+He was a grandson of the sixth United States president, John Quincy Adams (his namesake), and a great-grandson of the second president, John Adams.
 His maternal grandfather was shipping magnate Peter Chardon Brooks (1767–1849).

 He graduated from Harvard University in 1853, studied law, and two years later was admitted to the Suffolk County bar, and practiced in Boston.
 He followed his profession for a short time, then, becoming interested in agriculture, he established an experimental model farm of five hundred acres near Quincy, Massachusetts.